project-akri/akri-docs/proposals/job-brokers.md

 scenario: deploying a Job to each discovered Instance.
 No effort will be made to deploy a Job to each Node that can see a device.
 In fact no Node selector will be specified.
 The Kubernetes Scheduler will choose one of the Nodes that can see the Instance (it's Kubernetes resource).
-1. Configuration CRD: Add `brokerType` and `brokerGeneration` sections of the Configuration CRD are needed.
+1. Configuration CRD: Add `brokerType` to the Configuration CRD.
-1. Instance CRD: Make the desired Instance CRD changes to include the `brokerInfo` section.
 1. Controller: Expand instance watcher to support Jobs.
 When Instances are created, check the `brokerType` of the associated Configuration.
 If it is `brokerType.pod`, proceed as usual.
 Otherwise, deploy a Job to use the Instance device.
-1. Controller: Add a Configuration Watcher that watches for `brokerGeneration` changes and brings down and redeploys Pods and Jobs as needed.
+1. Controller: Add a Configuration Watcher that watches for `brokerType` changes and brings down and redeploys Pods and Jobs as needed.
-1. Agent: More precisely handle Configuration updates.
-Rather than simply deleting and re-apply a changed Configuration, it will check to see if the `brokerGeneration` has changed, indicating that the Controller will handle modifying the deployment
+1. Agent: More precisely handle Configuration modifications.
+Rather than simply deleting and re-apply a changed Configuration, it will check to see if the `brokerType` has changed, indicating that the Controller will handle modifying the deployment.
+This will enable the redeployment of Jobs and modification of Pods without recreating instances and device plugins.
 1. Webhook: Update it to validate the new Configuration
 1. Expand documentation [on requesting Akri resources](https://docs.akri.sh/user-guide/requesting-akri-resources).